Capital Markets Day 18 March

 Norwegian Finans Holding ASA Capital Markets Day 18 March

-Reference is made to the announcement from 22 December 2020, with invitation to the Bank Norwegian Capital Markets Day on 18 March 2021.
+Reference is made to the announcement from 12 March 2021 regarding the Bank Norwegian Capital Markets Day on 18 March 2021.

 https://www.banknorwegian.no/om-oss/capital-markets-day-2021/